Career Development Food Safety

 5. Good communication is key

 With so many unknowns and rapidly changing guidelines during the pandemic, clear and simple messaging was essential.
-Guests needed to know what safety measures were in place and what was expected of them, while staff needed to feel secure in their training and the protocols put in place by the establishment.
-Communication was key for making everyone feel informed and heard.
+Communication was key for making everyone feel informed and heard—and that’s still true now.
+Customers need to know what safety measures are in place at an establishment, while staff need to feel secure in their training and the protocols put in place.

-And today, that’s still true.
-The pandemic showed us that protocols and guidelines could change in the blink of an eye, so it’s important to keep everybody up to date-and properly trained.
-That way, changes, and small adjustments can be made promptly and without shaking up the status quo too much.
+Protocols and guidelines have the potential to change, so it’s important to keep everybody up to date and properly trained.
+That way, changes and small adjustments can be made promptly and without shaking up the status quo too much.

 The Takeaway

 Ultimately, the need for sanitation and cleanliness has not changed.
-Even as we move farther and farther away from restaurants first shuttered their doors due to the 2020 pandemic, the food service industry is still working hard to find its footing.
+Even as we move past the pandemic, the foodservice industry can continue to broaden their understanding of safe dining.

-We shouldn’t forget everything we learned in 2020.
+We shouldn’t forget everything we learned throughout 2020 and 2021.
 Instead, the lessons learned should continue to disrupt “normal” business operations in pursuit of a new definition of safety.

-That definition includes food handling practices, environmental considerations, and mutual respect across all interpersonal interactions.
+That definition includes better food handling practices, smarter environmental considerations, and increased mutual respect across all interpersonal interactions.

-With that knowledge in mind, we can all move forward into a safer, happier, and more productive future.
+With that knowledge in mind, we can all move forward into a safer, happier, and more productive foodservice industry that builds on a strong foundation of safety.

 Editor's Note: This post was originally published in September 2021 and has been updated for accuracy and to provide foodservice professionals with additional insights.